The Center for Gender and Sexuality Law's mission is to formulate new approaches to complex issues facing gender and sexual justice movements.

 Faculty and Staff

-The Center's team comprises Faculty Director Katherine Franke, Co-Director Suzanne Goldberg, and Assistant Director Lilia Hadjiivanova.
+The Center's team comprises Faculty Director Katherine Franke, Assistant Director Lilia Hadjiivanova, and Daniela Sweet-Coll, who manages communications for the Center and its projects.
 Learn more about the Center's Faculty and Staff at the link above.

 The Center also hosts Visiting Scholars at Columbia Law School, as Faculty in Residence, and as part of Columbia Law School's Visiting Scholars program.
 Learn more about our current visiting scholars and the application process to be a visiting scholar or faculty member in residence, at the Center for Gender & Sexuality Law's Visiting Scholars page.